scallopy/scallopy/README.md

 - 🔭 I’m currently working on [Trello Assista](https://assista.io/) and [app.rate-me.in](https://app.rate-me.in/)
 - 🌱 I’m currently learning and interested in Security Engineering, Full Stack Development, DevOps, DevSecOps, IoT
 - 👯 I’m looking to collaborate on Python or Django open source projects
-- 🤔 I’m looking for help with IoT
+- 🤔 I’m looking for help with Helm

 # 💻 Skills